-This is the argument at the heart of my 2018 FQXi essay “Faith is Fundamental,” available for donwload on the Publications Page.
+This is the argument at the heart of my 2018 FQXi essay “Faith is Fundamental.”
 Science is grounded in the belief that the world we observe is comprehensible and that it exhibits systematic regularities that we can observe and predict reliably with the tools of mathematics.
 The challenge to our secular imagination is to realize that these beliefs are not and cannot be proven.
 They are articles of faith, albeit ones that most humans accept.
 Why?
 Because these articles of faith consistently perform well in allowing us to make reliable predictions.

 Some Tenets of Faith are Better Than Others

 I also point out that there are other common beliefs that have taken hold in the sciences that may not perform as well.
 These include the belief that the world is fundamentally random, that the world is causally determined and that the physical world is all there is.
 I maintain that these articles of faith may be appealing, but they are increasingly being challenged at the frontiers of modern science.